Michael-SpringCloud-Microservices/limits-service/README.md

 Note:
-If you want to register all the service instances to Rabbit MQ (Spring Cloud Bus Implementation) then we have to run the following command for higher environments if they Rabbit MQ Message Broker is running in different machine than the host one instance 1 : gradlew bootRun -DRABBIT_URI=amqp://localhost -Dserver.port=8080 -Dspring.cloud.config.profile=stage -Dspring.profiles.active=stage
+If you want to register all the service instances to Rabbit MQ (Spring Cloud Bus Implementation) then we have to run the following command for higher environments if they Rabbit MQ Message Broker is running in different machine than the host one
+# The Rabbit URI will be environment specific and it has to be passed as an JVM argument
+instance 1 : gradlew bootRun -DRABBIT_URI=<amqp://localhost>
-instance 2 : gradlew bootRun -DRABBIT_URI=amqp://localhost -Dserver.port=8081 -Dspring.cloud.config.profile=stage -Dspring.profiles.active=stage
+instance 2 : gradlew bootRun -DRABBIT_URI=<amqp://localhost>

 -------------------------------------------------------------------------------------------------------------------------
 Passing Profile - Approach3: